mechanistry/timberborn-modding/README.md

       "Id": "AnotherMod",
       "MinimumVersion": "0.1"
     }
+  ],
+  "OptionalMods": [
+    {
+      "Id": "YetAnotherMod"
+    }
   ]
 }
 ```

+RequiredMods and OptionalMods are dependecies for your mod, meaning the game will load them before your mod.
+The difference between them is that RequiredMods will trigger a warning icon in the mod manager if they are missing, while OptionalMods will not.

 ## Specifications
 You can modify and extend many aspects of the game without using code, Unity, or other mods by simply placing a `.json` file in the correct folder.
 We call those files Specifications.